section-engineering-education/engineering-education/content/articles/using-amazon-web-service-for-django-media-files-storage/index.md

 If we right-click on an image and open it in another tab, Amazon S3 should serve the picture.
 We can similarly check the image URL when we open it through the S3 bucket.

 ### Conclusion
-In this tutorial, we created a simple gallery application that displays images using a Python macro framework, Django.
+This tutorial created a simple gallery application that displays images using a Python macro framework, Django.
 In addition, we used AWS cloud storage to store the photos to scale the site quickly and for an efficient way to render media files when deploying to any platform a user chooses.

 Using these same techniques, you can create your own Django application and set up cloud image hosting to scale along with your user base.